Former 'Roseanne' writer hopes the fictional Connors 'can find a home somewhere'

 "It hurts so much that it may [now] be gone forever, and the legacy of it gone," he told ABC News.
 "That’s why I had wished that it wasn’t so sudden ...
 I wish there was some creative way that she could have gone away - the character, to rehab - and they have such strong actors and they could have gone on and tell the important stories of middle America that need to be told, because nobody else is telling" them.

 In 1994, Barr said publicly that she had been diagnosed with multiple personality disorder.
-In 2001, she told Esquire magazine that she has a total of seven personalities, some of which she has given names including, Baby, Cindy, Susan, Joey and Heather.
+In 2001, she told Esquire magazine that she has a total of seven personalities, some of which she has named, including Baby, Cindy, Susan, Joey and Heather.

 In a flurry of 2013 social media posts, Barr reportedly tweeted "Newsflash: Yes I do have mental health issues" and claimed not to have the "emotional stability" to deal with an unnamed showrunner on one of her productions, according to TV Guide.
 The reported tweets have since been deleted.